dmitrycello/yaglpp/docs/USAGE.md

 In the opened project directory select the **`glad.c`** file, and hit **`Add`** button.

-Finally there are two more files, **`stdafx.cpp`** and **`yaglpp.cpp`**, to be added via the _Source Files_ filter icon.
+Finally there are two more files, **`stdafx.cpp`** and **`stdimp.cpp`**, to be added via the _Source Files_ filter icon.
 The first file is being used by the precompiled header, and the second one is the YAGL++ implementation source.
 Both files will always remain unchanged and rarely compiled.
 Create them the same way as **`main.cpp`**, open in the editor and type or copy-paste the following code:
 ```
 // stdafx.cpp
 #include "stdafx.h"
 ```
 ```
-// yaglpp.cpp
+// stdimp.cpp
 #define YAGLPP_IMPLEMENTATION
 #include "config.h"
 #include <yaglpp/glpp.h>